k15z/ao3-disco-ai/README.md

 the full dataset.
 The best way to do this is to run the deploy script which will do the following:

-1. Build a Docker container and push it to AWS ECS.
+1. Build a Docker container and push it to gcloud's Artifact Registry.
-2. Launch a head node (e.g. t2.micro).
-    - Mount an shared EBS volume and upload the data.
-    - Install tensorboard and start serving the logs.
-    - Print the IP address of the head node so you can monitor the job progress.
-3. Set up AWS Batch compute environment with EC2 spot instances (e.g. c6a.2xlarge)
-   and your Docker container.
-   - Each job will mount the shared EBS volume and use it for Tensorboard logging.

-At this point, you can submit your experiment runs to the AWS Batch job queue and have it run on the full dataset.
-You can monitor the progress by SSHing into the head node and forwarding port 6006 (Tensorboard) to your local machine.

-When you're done experimenting, run the teardown script to delete the EBS volume, kill the head node, and delete the compute environment.
+2. Upload the local version of your datasets to gcloud Cloud Storage.

+Then, you can run the `gcloud batch jobs` command using the JSON templates (i.e.
+`gcloud/batch.json`) which will launch the containers with the appropriate volume mounts for the data + logs.

+After you've launched your experiments, you can download the logs from Cloud Storage and inspect them locally with Tensorboard.